Upcoming Crawford Park events - Galion Inquirer

-The Crawford Park District’s Water Carnival is a great way to appreciate the importance of water in an ecosystem and also to have a great time getting wet during water games!
-There will be fire trucks, an inflatable ball that floats on the water, a slip and slide, water balloons, and much more!
-Come ready to get wet and have fun with the entire family!
+The Crawford Park District invites families to come out for this wet and fun filled morning at Lowe-Volk Park.
+Tadpoles, frogs, turtles, watersnakes, diving beetles, dragonfly nymphs, fishing spiders… meet these creatures and more as we explore, and dip net the wetland at our park.
+This will be an interactive program, so be prepared to get wet!
 Lowe-Volk Park is located 3 miles north of US Route 30.
 For more information on other programs offered by the Crawford Park District, visit our web site at www.crawfordpd.org or follow us on Facebook.

 Nature Story Time